Is online gambling legal in the U.S.?

 There is no U.S. federal law against gambling online, as a

-perfectly legal, because of the lack of a law against it.
+online is perfectly legal, because of the lack of a law against

 This might be confusing because other outlets erroneously reported that Congress banned online gambling in 2006.
 Those reports are simply wrong.
 The 2006 law makes it illegal for banks to move gambling money when the bets are already illegal (like from a state law), but doesn't make it illegal for players to make bets.
 In fact, the law says quite clearly, "No provision of this subchapter shall be construed as altering, limiting, or extending any Federal or State law or Tribal-State compact prohibiting, permitting, or regulating gambling within the United States."
 You can see for yourself by checking out the full text of the law.

 While you don't break any federal laws from placing bets online, it's not legal to run a gambling operation (i.e., to take bets), except in those states where it's explicitly legal and the operator is licensed.